cosmos/sdk-tutorials/voter-legacy/index.md

 ```

-In our main `App.vue` file, we make sure to initialize the Cosmos Wallet functions that we created as follows:
+In the main `App.vue` file, initialize the Cosmos Wallet functions that you created:

 ### `vue/src/App.vue`

-In the `<script></script>` tag at the end of the file, we dispatch to initialize our own app and the cosmos Vue framework
+In the `<script></script>` tag at the end of the file, dispatch to initialize your own app and the cosmos Vue framework

 ```js
 export default {